-CPR for infants, children, and adults is required for 2042 Preliminary Credentials.
-This can be verified with a copy of both sides of a CPR card.
+CPR for infants, children, and adults (Can be verified with a copy of both sides of a CPR card.)

 Candidates may apply for the Preliminary Credential upon successful completion of all above criteria.
-The Preliminary Credential, valid for five years and nonrenewable, requires CPR.
-Contact the Credential Analysts' Department for application materials.
+The Preliminary Credential is valid for five years and nonrenewable.
+Contact the credential analysts' office at the end of Module 4 for application materials.